 A little more tire clearance.

-Frame Modifications can mean just about anything.
 Below is a set of pics showing a custom frame dimple tool I made for adding a little more tire clearance on bikes that are already together.
-This particulair bike was a 700c single speed frame that the customer wanted to run 650b wheels and 42mm tires on.
+This particular bike was a 700c single speed frame that the customer wanted to run 650b wheels and 42mm tires on.
 It needed a little squeeze to make such a large tire fit!

 Gino was sick of forgetting to turn off his battery powered rear light and winding up with dead batteries instead of a light.
 So he brought his favorite bike in to have a Compass dynamo taillight added.
 This is Gino's only bike right now so we had to time it with the Painter's work load to get it done asap!